MarkusDanilow/CoMad_Dev/README.md

 All data that needs to be passed to the view can be set by using the *ViewDataService*.
 Calling the *_set* method you can store data as key-value-pair and access it in the view afterwards.
 This way you can also pass database models - which will be discussed later on - to the view and display the model's data there.

 ## 4. Views
 A view always needs to be a PHP file.
 It can contain HTML as well as PHP code.
-The view file *views/index/indx.php* for our example only looks like this.
+The view file *views/index/indx.php* for our example looks like this.

 ```php
 <h1>Homepage</h1>